TuDo-Makerspace/DIY-PCB-Etching/README.md

 > Contributors: @schnackus, @CTXz

+> **Note:** This guide constantly evolves with every new PCB printed.
+Hence, any content here is subject to change!

 After etching a fair amount of our own PCBs, we decided it would be a good idea to document the process and publish it in form of a small tutorial.
 While process described here is based on our supplies and equipment, it should hopefully provide a good starting point for anyone interested in